How to Join Poetry Slam at Indiana Writers Center Indianapolis

 • Maximum 3 minutes.
 A bell rings at 2:45; a second bell at 3:00.
 Exceeding the time results in point deductions.

 • No props, costumes, or musical accompaniment.
-It’s just you and your voice.
+Its just you and your voice.

 • No plagiarism.
 All work must be original.